Local & Regional Involvement

 NCPC has a seat on the 5-member Board of Zoning Adjustment (BZA), an independent, quasi-judicial body of the District of Columbia.
 It is empowered to grant relief from the strict application of zoning regulations, approve certain uses of land, and hear appeals of actions taken by the Zoning Administrator.

 Metropolitan Washington Council of Governments (MWCOG)

 MWCOG is comprised of 21 local governments surrounding our nation's capital, plus area members of the Maryland and Virginia legislatures, the U.S. Senate, and the U.S. House of Representatives.
-NCPC participates in several committees and is a nonvoting member of the independent Transportation Planning Board.
+NCPC participates in several committees including the independent Transportation Planning Board.